 Our next stop was the sleepy surfer town of Montezuma, which was a 4 hour bus ride from La Fortuna.
 We spent our days playing in the sea and watching beautiful sunsets.

-On Thursday nights fire performers and drummers come out in the town centre and put on a show for everyone.
+On Thursday nights fire performers and drummers come out in the town center and put on a show for everyone.

 Quepos and Manuel Antonio National Park

 After a few very relaxing days we took the 1hr water taxi from Montezuma to Jacò and continued to Manuel Antonio to meet Kach and Jon.
 They took us down a windy path to a secret beach to watch the sunset.
 Kach caught a tiny crab that Jon took a picture just before the sun set.

 At the same time, another guest from the hostel had covered herself in wet sand to exfoliate in the warm sea.

 It’s hard to get sick of the sunsets in Costa Rica.

 We visited Manuel Antonio National Park in the early morning while it was still cool.
 The animals would hide from the midday heat.
 There were lots of Squirrel Monkeys that were as curious about us as we were them.
 This allowed for us to get up close.